gonka-ai/gonka/README.md

 docker compose up --build
 ```

-Then you can access the jupyter lab interface at http://localhost:8080/
+Then you can access the jupyter lab interface at http://localhost:8080/.
+The password can be found under `JUPYTER_TOKEN` in the `.env` file.
 For sure you will need to forward the port to your local machine.

 ```bash